amgadmadkour/amgadmadkour.github.io/_pages/projects.md

 ## Industry Projects

-* **Entity Resolution over Spark:** Migrated a complete rule-based entity resolution pipeline from Cosmos to Spark.
+* **Entity Matching over Spark:** Created a complete rule-based entity resolution pipeline that runs on Spark.

 * **Scalable Candidate Generation:** Enhanced the performance of candidate generation for entity resolution by nearly 50% over batch data.